Chrisfaherty/CI_HACK_T16_MQ/README.md

 ### Site Owner Goals

- - To provide user an easy-to-use app to play music quiz from the [Logo]().
+ - To provide user an easy-to-use app to play music quiz from The Music Quiz.
  - To provide the user with quizzes on different types of music (Jazz, Rock, Pop, Classic, EDM).
  - To provide the user with the ability to view the current score.
  - To provide the user the ability to view the total score and result of the quiz.